 The game room offers two pool tables, ping pong, shuffleboard, and a traditional video game machine that switches between several classics like Centipede and Ms. PacMan.
 Outside, you’ll find horseshoe pits on the lawn and corn hole on the deck outside of the saloon.
 Check the daily schedule for archery and trap shooting times, also included in your stay.

-Weekly activities include two family-friendly karaoke nights in the saloon (where kids are always welcome), a family frogging expedition and exciting kids’ frog racing night, outdoor movie night, and barbecue night followed by s’mores around the campfire.
+Weekly activities include two family-friendly karaoke nights in the saloon (where kids are always welcome), a family frogging expedition, and exciting kids’ frog racing night, outdoor movie night.
+Barbecue night is also followed by s’mores around the campfire.

 There is also a weekly cookout, where you have the chance to ride to your meal on horseback.
 Or if you prefer, hop on the wagon pulled by The Greenhorn’s star draft horses: Bud and Dave.

 On Friday nights throughout summer you can also climb aboard the wagon for a beautiful 25-minute ride (even crossing a small stream) around the Greenhorn property.
 Afterward, enjoy the deluxe barbecue dinner on the lawn.
 (This special night is open to the public and included for guests).

 We found the heated swimming pool, with its lovely view, to be the perfect spot to catch up after our rides.
 Pool towels and toys await, and if you’re lucky–a brand new inflatable bull standing ready for its next aquatic rodeo.

 The Chuckhouse is where you’ll head for most of your meals at the Greenhorn Ranch.
 Three meals are included daily with all-inclusive plan.

 Start with the “cowboy breakfast,” where you’ll see home-fried potatoes, breakfast meats, and fruit ready to go.
 Plus easy cold options like cereal and muffins await.